Unnamed-Discord/pokediamond/README.md

 [![build](https://github.com/pret/pokediamond/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/pret/pokediamond/actions/workflows/build.yml)

 This is a decompilation of Pokémon Diamond.
+This version is to be used for Screenshake Club. https://leif.gg/tpp/new/

+## Original README

 It builds the following ROMs: